All you need to plan your perfect holidays in Dorset

-The Visit-Dorset website provides you with travel and tourist information for Dorset.
-So whether you are planning to holiday in Dorset or come for a short break or business trip, Visit-Dorset has all the information you need:
+The Visit Dorset website provides you with travel and tourist information for Dorset.
+So whether you are planning holidays in Dorset or coming for a short break or business trip, Visit Dorset has all the information you need:

 - explore the vibrant holiday resorts, small market towns and picturesque villages of Dorset with our Places to Visit guide

 - discover the amazing array of Things to Do while on holiday in Dorset from sightseeing at nature reserves and stately homes to kite surfing or quad-biking

 - find out what events and festivals are going on all year round in Dorset with our constantly updated guide to What’s On in Dorset

 - choose a restaurant for a romantic evening out or a friendly country pub for a warm and hearty meal using our Eating Out section

 - find out the best way of Getting Here for your Dorset holidays, be it by car, train, aeroplane or ferry

 - download money off vouchers, and pick up useful tips on parking, access for disabled visitors, the best estate agents etc in the Useful Info section